Fellowship Call

 Application call dates for fellowships starting in 2024

-- Webinar for potential applicants will be held on 30th August (a recording will be uploaded to the ICAT website; last year's webinar can be viewed on the Fellowship Call page)
+• Webinar for potential applicants will be held on 30th August (a recording can be accessed on this page)

-- Shortlisted applicants will be invited to complete the application process and attend an interview in Dublin (provisional dates 12-13th December 2023)
+• Shortlisted applicants will be invited to attend an interview in Dublin (provisional date 12th December 2023)

 ICAT-2 is open to applicants from all medical, dental and veterinary specialties.
 Medical and dental trainees should be enrolled in or starting higher specialist training in 2024.
 Veterinary trainees should be nearing completion or have recently completed specialist training.
 You can find full eligibility criteria in the application form.